tgreyuk/govuk-webcomponents/README.md

 ### Modern browsers (Bare module specifiers)

-To quickly try out components the components use the modules directly in the browser and serve with a process that supports bare module specifier resolution such as [es-dev-server](https://www.npmjs.com/package/es-dev-server).
+To quickly try the components import the modules directly in the browser and serve with a process that supports bare module specifier resolution such as [es-dev-server](https://www.npmjs.com/package/es-dev-server).

 ```html
 <body>